Can the human body be used to generate energy like in "The Matrix", if possible without turning into batteries with a tube in the back?

 Our body is an incredible biology masterpiece.
 It can do impressive things, including electricity generation, even when it is at rest.

-The average human being, at rest, produces about 100 watts of power.
-This is equivalent to about 2000 kcal of food energy, which is why the recommended daily intake of calories is just around 2000 kcal.
+The average human being, at rest, produces approximately 100 watts of power.
+This equates to approximately 2000 kcal of food energy, which is why the recommended daily calorie intake is right around 2000 kcal.

 There are various bodily functions that are based on the flow of charged ions, such as those involving muscles and the heart.
 However, one of the organs that has a lot of electrical activity is the brain.
 This vital organ is home to a hundred billion electrically conductive biological wires, also known as neurons.